danog/MadelineProtoDocs/old_docs/API_docs_v53/methods/README.md

 * <a href="channels.deleteMessages.html" name="channels.deleteMessages">Delete messages in a [channel/supergroup](https://core.telegram.org/api/channel): channels.deleteMessages</a>

 * <a href="account.deleteAccount.html" name="account.deleteAccount">Delete the user's account from the telegram servers.
-Can be used, for example, to delete the account of a user that provided the login code, but forgot the [2FA password and no recovery method is configured](https://core.telegram.org/api/srp).: account.deleteAccount</a>
+Can be used, for example, to delete the account of a user that provided the login code, but forgot the [2FA password and no recovery method is configured](https://core.telegram.org/api/srp): account.deleteAccount</a>

-* <a href="account.unregisterDevice.html" name="account.unregisterDevice">Deletes a device by its token, stops sending PUSH-notifications to it.: account.unregisterDevice</a>
+* <a href="account.unregisterDevice.html" name="account.unregisterDevice">Deletes a device by its token, stops sending PUSH-notifications to it: account.unregisterDevice</a>

-* <a href="messages.deleteChatUser.html" name="messages.deleteChatUser">Deletes a user from a chat and sends a service message on it.: messages.deleteChatUser</a>
+* <a href="messages.deleteChatUser.html" name="messages.deleteChatUser">Deletes a user from a chat and sends a service message on it: messages.deleteChatUser</a>

-* <a href="messages.deleteHistory.html" name="messages.deleteHistory">Deletes communication history.: messages.deleteHistory</a>
+* <a href="messages.deleteHistory.html" name="messages.deleteHistory">Deletes communication history: messages.deleteHistory</a>

-* <a href="messages.deleteMessages.html" name="messages.deleteMessages">Deletes messages by their identifiers.: messages.deleteMessages</a>
+* <a href="messages.deleteMessages.html" name="messages.deleteMessages">Deletes messages by their identifiers: messages.deleteMessages</a>

-* <a href="photos.deletePhotos.html" name="photos.deletePhotos">Deletes profile photos.: photos.deletePhotos</a>
+* <a href="photos.deletePhotos.html" name="photos.deletePhotos">Deletes profile photos: photos.deletePhotos</a>

-* <a href="contacts.deleteContacts.html" name="contacts.deleteContacts">Deletes several contacts from the list.: contacts.deleteContacts</a>
+* <a href="contacts.deleteContacts.html" name="contacts.deleteContacts">Deletes several contacts from the list: contacts.deleteContacts</a>

-* <a href="contacts.unblock.html" name="contacts.unblock">Deletes the user from the blacklist.: contacts.unblock</a>
+* <a href="contacts.unblock.html" name="contacts.unblock">Deletes the user from the blacklist: contacts.unblock</a>

 * <a href="messages.editInlineBotMessage.html" name="messages.editInlineBotMessage">Edit an inline bot message: messages.editInlineBotMessage</a>